xbeat/Machine-Learning/README.md

 Introduction to Backpropagation

 Backpropagation is a fundamental algorithm in training artificial neural networks.
 It's used to calculate gradients of the loss function with respect to the network's weights, enabling efficient optimization.
 This process allows neural networks to learn from their errors and improve their performance over time.

+## Simplify Finding Most Common Elements with Counter

+Introduction to Python's Counter

+The Counter class from Python's collections module provides an elegant way to count hashable objects.
+It creates a dictionary subclass for counting hashable objects, where elements are stored as dictionary keys and their counts as dictionary values.

 ## Feature scaling is NOT always necessary